 These details are then thoroughly checked; initially by contacting the references and then by checking them against the TICA national tenancy database.

 The importance of comprehensive application checks cannot be underestimated; this is, without doubt, one of the most critical parts of the whole process.

 Once these checks have been completed we will contact you to discuss the applications and to obtain your approval.
 Once an application has been accepted we will contact the applicant immediately to advise them of their acceptance and request that they pay a deposit on the property within 24 hours.

 OC Rentals employs two specialist Tenancy Inspection Officers to ensure that regular inspections take place at your property.
-Unlike other companies, who conduct only three tenancy inspections each year, we conduct up to four tenancy inspections per year from the commencement of tenancy.
+Unlike other companies, which conduct only three tenancy inspections each year, we conduct up to four tenancy inspections per year from the commencement of the tenancy.